Adcyma/Docs/v1/administration/Settings/systemusers.md

 # System Users

-The System Users page is where administrators can manage the internal user accounts within Adcyma.
-This page provides the functionality to create, edit, and delete system users, as well as assign roles to define their permissions and access levels.
+The System Users page provides comprehensive management of internal Adcyma user accounts.
+These are administrative accounts that grant access to the Adcyma platform itself, separate from the managed users in your tenant.
+This interface allows administrators to control who can access Adcyma and what level of permissions they have within the system.

-:::info
+:::info Important Distinction

-*These users does not get automatically provisioned to your tenant.*
+System users are internal Adcyma accounts and **are not automatically provisioned to your tenant**.
+These accounts provide access to the Adcyma platform only and are separate from your organization's managed user population.
 :::

 <br/>
 <img src="/img/SystemUsers.webp" style={{ maxWidth: '1400px', height: 'auto', border: '2px solid black', borderRadius: '5px' }} />
 <br/><br/>

-Administrators can:
+## User Management Capabilities

+Administrators have full control over system user lifecycle management:

+**Create System Users**
-* Create System Users: Add new users by entering their details and selecting an appropriate role.
+Add new internal users by entering their account details and selecting an appropriate role that defines their access level within Adcyma.

-* Edit System Users: Update user details and assigned roles.
+**Edit System Users**
+Update existing user information, modify assigned roles, or adjust account settings as organizational needs change.

+**Delete System Users**
-* Delete System Users: Permanently remove users when they are no longer needed.
+Permanently remove user accounts when team members no longer require access to the Adcyma platform.

+**Role Assignment**
+Configure specific permission levels for each user through role-based access control, ensuring users have appropriate access to system functions.

+## System Roles and Permissions

+Adcyma provides three distinct role levels, each designed for different operational needs:

+### User Role
+Provides essential dashboard access with permissions to:
+- **New Employee Operations** - Create and onboard new employees
+- **Edit Employee Information** - Modify existing employee details and attributes
+- **Employee Departure Processing** - Handle offboarding and account deactivation workflows
+- **View Queued Tasks** - Monitor pending operations and system processes
+- **View History** - Access audit trails and historical activity records

+### API Role
+Includes all User role privileges with additional capabilities:
+- **Full Dashboard Access** - All standard user operations and viewing permissions
+- **API Key Management** - Generate and manage API keys for system integrations
+- **Programmatic Access** - Utilize Adcyma's API for automated operations and custom integrations

+### Admin Role
+The highest privilege level providing comprehensive system control:
+- **Complete System Access** - Full permissions across all Adcyma functions and features
+- **User and Role Management** - Create, modify, and delete system users and their role assignments
+- **System Configuration** - Modify platform settings, preferences, and administrative configurations
+- **Advanced Operations** - Access to all system management and troubleshooting capabilities

+## Access Management Best Practices

+**Role Assignment Strategy**
-* Assign Roles: Choose a role for each user to determine their permissions within the Adcyma Portal.
+Assign the minimum role necessary for each user's responsibilities to maintain security while ensuring operational effectiveness.

-  * User: This role provides the system user with basic privileges to use the Dashboard, which includes:
-    * New employee
-    * Edit employee
-    * Employee leaving
-    * View Queued Tasks
-    * View History
-  * API: This role includes all the privileges of the User role, with the added ability to collect and use the API key required for accessing Adcyma's API.
-  * Admin: This is the highest level user role, granting full permissions to view and manage all administrative tasks, including user and role management, and system configuration.
+**Regular Access Reviews**
+Periodically review system user accounts and role assignments to ensure they align with current organizational needs and security policies.

+**Account Lifecycle Management**
+Promptly create accounts for new team members and remove access for departing personnel to maintain system security.